OpenDSA/OpenDSA/RST/en/PL/FreeBoundVariables.rst

-This lambda expression is a lambda abstraction whose parameter is :math:`y` and whose body is the application of the identity function to the expreeions :math:`(y\ x)`.
+This lambda expression is a lambda abstraction whose parameter is :math:`y` and whose body is the application of the identity function to the expression :math:`(y\ x)`.
 Therefore, the :math:`y` after the :math:`\lambda` is the binding occurrence of the variable :math:`y`.
 The scope of this declaration is :math:`(\lambda x.x\ (y\
-x))`, which implies that the rightmost occurrence of :math:`y` is bound the leftmost binding occurrence.
-In contrast, the scope of the binding occurrence of :math:`x` in :math:`\lambda x.x` is just the second :math:`x` in it (that is, as always, the body of the lambda abstraction.
-As result, the third, rightmost occurrence of :math:`x` in the expression above is free since it is a use of :math:`x` that does not belong to the scope of any declarations of :math:`x`.
+x))`, which implies that the rightmost occurrence of :math:`y` is bound to the leftmost binding occurrence.
+In contrast, the scope of the binding occurrence of :math:`x` in :math:`\lambda x.x` is just the second :math:`x` in it (that is, as always, the body of the lambda abstraction).
+As a result, the third, rightmost occurrence of :math:`x` in the expression above is free: it is a use of :math:`x` that does not belong to the scope of any declarations of :math:`x`.

 To summarize this example, going from left to right, the first